MicrosoftDocs/Azure-Maya-Mystery-Challenge-1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 If you run it locally via `npm run start` you will be able to view the chat locally (on http://localhost:3000).
 But we'd like you to try it on Azure Static Sites!

-> You can learn more about how to build and host Azure Static Sites on Microsoft [Learn](https://docs.microsoft.com/azure/static-web-apps/overview?WT.mc_id=mayamystery-github-jelooper).
+> You can read more about how to build and host Azure Static Sites on the Microsoft [Docs](https://docs.microsoft.com/azure/static-web-apps/overview?WT.mc_id=mayamystery-github-jelooper).
+You can also walk through how to publish your static sites to Azure on Microsoft [Learn](https://docs.microsoft.com/en-us/learn/modules/publish-app-service-static-web-app-api?WT.mc_id=mayamystery-github-jelooper)

 To do this, follow these steps: